freeCodeCamp/freeCodeCamp/guide/english/blockchain/smart-contracts/index.md

 This is entirely transparent so all the nodes(miners) can see what logic is being executed.

-## Blockchain Technologies
+## Blockchain frameworks supporting smart contracts

-Two of the most common technologies used are :
+Two of the most common frameworks supporting smart contracts are :
-- Ethereum
+- Ethereum (Solidity)
-- Hyperledger
+- Hyperledger (Go, Java, NodeJS)